 Freshwater mussels are some of the planet's most fascinating and underappreciated animals.
-With their beautifully colorful shells, diversity of shapes, and interesting adornments — including ridges, bumps and spikes — they've earned intriguing common names like purple wartyback, brother spike, elephantear, monkeyface, catspaw, pistolgrip, orangefoot pimpleback and James spinymussel.
+With their beautifully colorful shells, diversity of shapes and interesting adornments — including ridges, bumps and spikes — they've earned intriguing common names like fuzzy pigtoe, purple wartyback, winged spike, fluted elephantear, spectaclecase, rough rabbitsfoot and orangefoot pimpleback.
 Freshwater mussels are culturally significant because they were harvested by American Indians and early pioneers for use as food, jewelry and tools.
 Before the development of plastic, buttons were made from mussel shells.
 Freshwater pearls are still cultured by inserting small pieces of native mussel shell into oysters.

-Mussels are also an indicator species of water quality, and they play an important functional role in rivers by filtering water constantly as they breathe and feed.
+Mussels are also an indicator species of water quality and play an important role in rivers by filtering water constantly as they breathe and feed.
 They improve water quality by filtering out bacteria, algae and pollutants, but in doing so they accumulate contaminants in their bodies.

 The Center is passionate about securing a future for these amazing animals.
-Our work has led to Endangered Species Act protection for 19 mussels, and 36 mussels are under status review for federal protection.
+Our work has led to Endangered Species Act protection for 22 mussels, and three dozen more are under status review for federal protection.

 We funded a natural history poster featuring the extinct freshwater mussels of the American Southeast to increase awareness and motivate actions to save the surviving species.